 In the years following The Matrimonial Causes Act 1973, moves were made to modernise the UK’s divorce laws.
 The Family Law Act 1996, for example, aimed to shift more towards a ‘no fault’ divorce (which included couples attending information sessions and mediation) but this was not proceeded with as initial pilot schemes did not yield positive results.

-Fast-forward over twenty years and, in contrast, the no-fault divorce laws that have recently been proposed on 9 April 2019 have – largely – been positively received.
+Fast-forward over twenty years and, in contrast, the no-fault divorce laws that were proposed on 9 April 2019 have – largely – been positively received.

 What are the new UK divorce laws?

 The changes proposed by the Justice Secretary on 9 April 2019 would establish a minimum six-month timeframe to enable couples to “reflect” on their decision.
-Currently named The Divorce, Dissolution and Separation Bill, the new divorce laws would also abolish the ability to contest a divorce.
-This latter change has been positively received by those who believe the current divorce laws could be misused by abusive or manipulative partners.
+The Divorce, Dissolution and Separation Bill also removes the possibility of contesting the decision to divorce, however divorce proceedings will still be challengeable on certain grounds including fraud and coercion.